harrishragavan/AI-CHATBOT/README.md

 # Install dependencies
 npm install

-# Run the development server
+# To run the Frontend
 npm run dev

 # For backend Server
 node server.js

+# Replace the API Key Before You Use!!